Woodmatthewj522/WeatherApp/README.md

 # 🌤️ MattsWeatherApp

 A sleek Windows Forms weather dashboard built with C# and .NET, powered by the OpenWeatherMap API.
-It fetches real-time weather and 5-day forecasts for Hanover, PA (zip 17331), with future support for city-based search.
+It fetches real-time weather and 5-day forecasts, with city search support.

 ---